wp-plugins/oik-nivo-slider/readme.txt

 as well as in posts, pages, and custom post types.
 Remember you may need to set the post_parent parameter to control which posts are loaded.

 = Which version of the jQuery Nivo slider code is needed? = The plugin includes the FREE jQuery Nivo slider v2.7.1 from http://nivo.dev7studios.com/features/ excluding the demo files.
 There are some minor additions to the nivo-slider.css file to support additional function provided by the oik Nivo slider

 = Which version of jQuery does it use? =
-It uses the jQuery library provided by WordPress
+It uses the jQuery library provided by WordPress.
+In WordPress 3.3.1 it was 1.7.1.
+For WordPress 3.4.1 it is 1.7.2

 = What's the difference between this plugin and Nivo's WordPress plugin = I have not tried Nivo's plugin.
 But you can read about it and watch a video here